Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Engagement rate is the key to knowing what your audience cares about, what type of content they are interested in, how they want to be communicated with, and how your content is resonating with them.
 High engagement rate is a sign of great content in the eyes of your audience.”

 “Knowing this data is of value to your business because an engaged audience is a more loyal, emotionally-connected audience who is likely to continue to engage with you in the future, as well as recommend you to others.”

-Jones continues: “Be sure to keep track of your engagement rates over time so that you can benchmark against not only your industry but also yourself.
+Jones continues: “Be sure to keep track of your engagement rates over time with a social media dashboard software so that you can benchmark against not only your industry but also yourself.
 Your audience is unique, which is why it is crucial to track your own channel and post performance over time.”